stevefali/WeatherQuest/README.md

 Thank you for taking the time to check out my code!

-***Please note that I have replaced the API keys in the code so as not to make them public, so if you run the app from this code, the API calls for auto-complete and fetching weather data will not work!***
+***Please note that I have replaced the API keys in the code so as not to make them public; so if you run the app from this code, the API calls for auto-complete and fetching weather data will not work!***

 I made this app as a simple demonstration to show what I can do as a developer.